adamdecaf/moov-go-client/client/docs/OFACApi.md

 [[Back to README]](../README.md)

-## AddCustomerNameWatch
+## AddOFACCustomerNameWatch

-> Watch AddCustomerNameWatch(ctx, name, watchRequest, optional)
+> Watch AddOFACCustomerNameWatch(ctx, name, watchRequest, optional)
 Add customer watch by name.
 The match percentage will be included in the webhook's JSON payload.

 ### Required Parameters